tyjvazum/arb/docs/src/guides/collecting/sparrow-wallet.md

 This UTXO (Inscription) is now un-spendable within the Sparrow Wallet until you unfreeze it.

-## Importing into `ord` wallet
+## Importing into `arb` wallet

-For details on setting up Bitcoin Core and the `ord` wallet check out the [Inscriptions Guide](../inscriptions.md)
+For details on setting up Bitcoin Core and the `arb` wallet check out the [Inscriptions Guide](../inscriptions.md)

-When setting up `ord`, instead of running `ord wallet create` to create a brand-new wallet, you can import your existing wallet using `ord wallet restore "BIP39 SEED PHRASE"` using the seed phrase you generated with Sparrow Wallet.
+When setting up `arb`, instead of running `arb wallet create` to create a brand-new wallet, you can import your existing wallet using `arb wallet restore "BIP39 SEED PHRASE"` using the seed phrase you generated with Sparrow Wallet.

-There is currently a [bug](https://github.com/casey/ord/issues/1589) which causes an imported wallet to not be automatically rescanned against the blockchain.
+There is currently a [bug](https://github.com/tyjvazum/arb/issues/1589) which causes an imported wallet to not be automatically rescanned against the blockchain.
 To work around this you will need to manually trigger a rescan using the bitcoin core cli:
-`bitcoin-cli -rpcwallet=ord rescanblockchain 767430`
+`bitcoin-cli -rpcwallet=arb rescanblockchain 767430`

-You can then check your wallet's inscriptions using `ord wallet inscriptions`
+You can then check your wallet's inscriptions using `arb wallet inscriptions`

-Note that if you have previously created a wallet with `ord`, then you will already have a wallet with the default name, and will need to give your imported wallet a different name.
-You can use the `--wallet` parameter in all `ord` commands to reference a different wallet, eg:
+Note that if you have previously created a wallet with `arb`, then you will already have a wallet with the default name, and will need to give your imported wallet a different name.
+You can use the `--wallet` parameter in all `arb` commands to reference a different wallet, eg:

-`ord --wallet ord_from_sparrow restore "BIP39 SEED PHRASE"`
+`arb --wallet arb_from_sparrow restore "BIP39 SEED PHRASE"`

-`ord --wallet ord_from_sparrow wallet inscriptions`
+`arb --wallet arb_from_sparrow wallet inscriptions`

-`bitcoin-cli -rpcwallet=ord_from_sparrow rescanblockchain 767430`
+`bitcoin-cli -rpcwallet=arb_from_sparrow rescanblockchain 767430`

 ## Sending inscriptions with Sparrow Wallet

 #### ⚠️⚠️ Warning ⚠️⚠️
-While it is highly recommended that you set up a bitcoin core node and run the `ord` software, there are certain limited ways you can send inscriptions out of Sparrow Wallet in a safe way.
+While it is highly recommended that you set up a bitcoin core node and run the `arb` software, there are certain limited ways you can send inscriptions out of Sparrow Wallet in a safe way.
 Please note that this is not recommended, and you should only do this if you fully understand what you are doing.

-Using the `ord` software will remove much of the complexity we are describing here, as it is able to automatically and safely handle sending inscriptions in an easy way.
+Using the `arb` software will remove much of the complexity we are describing here, as it is able to automatically and safely handle sending inscriptions in an easy way.

 #### ⚠️⚠️ Additional Warning ⚠️⚠️
 Don't use your sparrow inscriptions wallet to do general sends of non-inscription bitcoin.
 You can setup a separate wallet in sparrow if you need to do normal bitcoin transactions, and keep your inscriptions wallet separate.